On Point Separation of Bergman Space on Stein Manifolds with Constant Holomorphic Sectional Curvature: Introduction

 \begin{theorem} Let $M$ be a Stein manifold of complex dimension $n$.
 If the Bergman metric of $M$ is well-defined and has a non-positive constant holomorphic sectional curvature, denoted by $c$, then $c=c_{\BB^n}=-2/(n+1)$ and $M$ is biholomorphic to $\BB^n\sm E \subset\CC^n$ where $\BB^n$ is the unit ball in $\CC^n$ and $E$ is a pluripolar subset of in $\CC^n$. \end{theorem}

-We mention a recent work of Ebenfelt–Treuer–Xiao \cite{ETX1} and \cite{ETX2}, in which the authors proved that the Bergman metric of a bounded (not necessarily pseudoconvex) domain $D\subset \CC^n$ has constant negative holomorphic sectional curvature if and only if $D\subset\CC^n$ is biholomorphic a domain of the form $\BB^n\sm E$, where $E$ a closed subset of measure zero that is a removable set for $L^2$-integrable holomorphic functions in $\BB^n\sm E$.
+We mention a recent work of Ebenfelt–Treuer–Xiao \cite{ETX1, ETX2}, in which, based on the work in \cite{HuLi1}, the authors proved that the Bergman metric of a bounded (not necessarily pseudoconvex) domain $D\subset \CC^n$ has constant negative holomorphic sectional curvature if and only if $D\subset\CC^n$ is biholomorphic a domain of the form $\BB^n\sm E$, where $E$ a closed subset of measure zero that is a removable set for $L^2$-integrable holomorphic functions in $\BB^n\sm E$.

+In the last section, we construct Stein manifolds whose Bergman metric has positive constant holomorphic sectional curvature, while its Bergman space fails to separate points.
+We also construct Stein manifolds of higher dimension whose Bergman metric has constant scalar curvature, which can be positive, zero, or negative, although their Bergman spaces do not separate points.
+More precisely, we prove the following: \begin{proposition} For every \(n \in \mathbb{N}\), there exists a Stein manifold \(M\) of complex dimension \(n\), embedded in ${\mathbb C}^{n+1}$, such that its Bergman space does not separate points in \(M\), yet the holomorphic sectional curvature of its Bergman metric is a positive constant.
+Moreover, there exist Stein manifolds whose Bergman metric is well defined but whose Bergman space does not separate points, and whose scalar curvature can be a positive, negative, or zero constant. \end{proposition}

+Our examples cannot be realized as domains in complex Euclidean space.
+Nevertheless, we conjectured in \cite{HuLi1} that no pseudoconvex domain in complex Euclidean space can admit a well-defined Bergman metric with positive constant holomorphic sectional curvature.
+This conjecture is motivated by a theorem in \cite{HuLi1}, which shows that the Bergman space of a complex manifold with positive constant holomorphic sectional curvature is finite-dimensional, together with the Wiegerinck conjecture, which asserts that any pseudoconvex domain has either zero-dimensional or infinite-dimensional Bergman space.

 Bergman metrics have been extensively studied for almost a century since Bergman’s foundational work, yet the theory remains far from complete, and any new result about these metrics provides important motivation for further study in complex analysis and geometry.
 Here we mention the work in \cite{Fe}, \cite{Mo1}, \cite{Mo2}, \cite{FW} as well as many references therein on Bergman metrics and Bergman kernels.
-We also mention recent related studies such as in the work of \cite{BER}, \cite{L}, \cite{KLS}, \cite{MZ} and references therein.
+We also mention recent related studies such as in the work of \cite{GZ}, \cite{L}, \cite{KLS}, \cite{MZ} and references therein.
 This is especially true beyond the bounded domain case, where much current work in complex analysis and geometry aims to extend to unbounded domains and more general complex manifolds.
-For instance, Theorem \ref{mainthm1} motivates us to formulate the following open problem:

-\begin{question} Let $M$ be a Stein manifold.
-Assume that its Bergman metric is well-defined and has non-positive holomorphic sectional curvature.
-Does $A^2(M)$ separates points of $M$? \end{question}